- This article needs considerable restructuring, organization, GIFs, Audio and Video Demonstrations, and additional improved images.

-The Garageband compressor is a plug-in that decreases the volume of the loudest sounds and increases the volume of the quietest sounds in an audio recording.
-The result of this is a dynamically balanced audio file which you can then increase in total volume with the gain setting.
+The GarageBand compressor is a plug-in that lowers the volume of the loudest sounds and increases the volume of the quietest sounds in an audio file, depending on how you’ve set the threshold, ratio, & attack.
+The result is a dynamically balanced track which you can increase with the make-up gain.

 A compressed signal brings balance and cohesiveness to an audio recording, and a by-product of this process is the capability for increased total volume on the track afterward.
 It helps to illustrate what I’m talking about, so I’ve created a few images and diagrams.